qaviton/qaviton_package_manager/README.md

 -------------------------

 Tired of redundant packaging systems for your software?
-we can package everything using git tags:
+Package everything using git tags:
 ```
 >qpm --build
          |